-Figure 3-27.
-VIOS.UsedPool Service Properties pane
+Figure 3-50.
+VirtualMachine.
+UsedCPU Service Properties pane

-Note During Platform definition, all services are defined and activated for the server and for each LPAR.
+Note During Platform definition, all services are applied to each component of the server (VIOs, PowerHypervisor and partition).
 To deactivate the monitoring of a service, edit it and set its status (Monitoring attributes part) to inactive.